carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ~~~
 {: .output }

-In the above example, the `publishDir "results/quant"`, will create a symbolic link to the output files specified by the process `salmon_quant` to the directory path `$projectDir/results/quant`.
+In the above example, the `publishDir "results/quant"`,  create a symbolic link `->` to the output files specified by the process `salmon_quant` to the directory path `results/quant`.

 > ## publishDir
 > The publishDir output is relative to the directory of the main Nextflow script.